GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 *Data gathering.*
 The collected datasets will find two distinct uses: the evaluation of the global #acr("ASSL") pipeline as well as the training of the #psi-dnn combination operator.
 Hence, exhaustive geometric and acoustic data is gathered.
-For each step, the audio signal received by the agent is fed to the #acr("SSL") network so as to collect the estimated #doa spectrum $hat(o)_t$.
+For each step, the audio signal received by the agent is fed to the #acr("SSL") network to collect the estimated #doa spectrum $hat(o)_t$.
 The oracle spectrum $o_t$ also gets saved for further comparisons.
-Also, the absolute positions of the agent as well as the relative sources locations are saved at every step.
+Also, the absolute positions of the agent as well as the relative source locations are saved at every step.
 Finally, the relative movements performed by the robot are recorded in order to later perform the map shifting operation.
-Local #doa maps do not get generated yet but all the necessary information for their creation is made available.
+Local #doa maps have not been generated yet but all the necessary information for their creation is made available.
 This choice allows for experimenting with the relevant hyperparameters such as the #fov $L$ and pixel resolution $p$.

-#draft[
-  Insist about the difficulty of certain samples:
-  - Very close sources
-  - straight trajectories with source aligned with the trajectory (no real triangulation possible) ]

 === Performance study